The Queen Archetype –

 - How can I use my talents to uplift others?

-- Did anyone or anything made me feel like I am not good enough?
+- Did anyone or anything make me feel like I am not good enough?

 - Is there any reason not to trust my partner?
 Do I trust myself?